SamMerrin/Cybersecurity-Projects/Identifying Nmap/Nmap Scans Using Security Onion, Wireshark and Ntopng.md

 ![Ntopng](https://github.com/oaotwinn/Cybersecurity-Projects/blob/6e7dad314ee8082fc5020d3e8583896dfbb7f85d/Identifying%20Nmap/ntopng1.png)

 This was the biggest letdown of the whole project for me.
 I think it was a combination of me not having the best grasp when it comes to ntopng (if you are a hiring manager reading this, just pretend I never said that please) and that NetFlow is not as detailed when it comes to reviewing data like Wireshark.
-We have one flow going, which was my Security Onion actually, and not much of anything else.
 Normally, a high amount of flows is definitely something to look out for, and I will say that when looking through Ntopng, I did see a lot of attempts to communicate with a huge number of destination ports.
-Which is, as we know by now, a port scan.
+Which is, as we know by now, is a port scan.